jimbo23000/jimbo23000.github.io/README.md

 # jimbo23000.github.io
-Jimbo's website, which contains an about me and links to projects.
+Jimbo's website, which contains information about Jimbo and links to projects.